nlpathak/Scriptor/README.md

 ## Notes
 * All commands in the Installation, How to Run, and In Case of Failure sections should be run in the top-level, `Scriptor/` directory.
-* At this time, only the following classes are available for searching:
+* At this time, only the following classes are available for searching due to expensive computations:
   * `CHEM 4 [FA18]` `CSE 190 [FA18]` `CSE 101 [WI19]` `CSE 20 [FA18]` `CSE 20 [SP19]` `CSE 141 [FA18]` `COGS 9 [WI19]` `MATH 18 [WI18]` `CSE 21 [SP19]` `BIBC 120 [SP19]` `MATH 183 [FA19]` `MATH 183 [SP19]`